ksepehri/CarND-Vehicle-Detection/writeup.md

 [image14]: ./writeup_media/spatial_bin.png
 [image15]: ./writeup_media/labels_result.png
 [image16]: ./writeup_media/last_frame.png
+[image17]: ./writeup_media/example_pipeline_working.png

 [imageX]: ./writeup_media/.png

 ## [Rubric](https://review.udacity.com/#!/rubrics/513/view) Points
-###Here I will consider the rubric points individually and describe how I addressed each point in my implementation.
+### Here I will consider the rubric points individually and describe how I addressed each point in my implementation.

 ---
-###Writeup / README
+### Writeup / README

-####1.
-Provide a Writeup / README that includes all the rubric points and how you addressed each one.
+#### 1. Provide a Writeup / README that includes all the rubric points and how you addressed each one.
 You can submit your writeup as markdown or pdf.
 [Here](https://github.com/udacity/CarND-Vehicle-Detection/blob/master/writeup_template.md) is a template writeup for this project you can use as a guide and a starting point.

 You're reading it!